 Why does this happen?
 Too much money.

 Unfortunately not.
 Mutual fund managers must invest the cash they have.
-And if they have more cash than there are good things to invest in, those managers are forced to invest in not-so-great investments.
+And if they have more cash than good things to invest in, those managers are forced to invest in not-so-great investments.

 Let’s use an example to illustrate this point:

 Michael the Mutual Fund manager is given $100,000 to invest.
-He finds a great investment opportunity: COMPANY X stock.
-Michael the Mutual Fund manager invests $100,000 in the stock of COMPANY X. The stock price of COMPANY X goes soaring, and Michael the Mutual Fund manager looks like a genius.
+He finds a great investment opportunity with COMPANY X stock and invests the $100,000.
+The stock price of COMPANY X goes soaring and Michael the Mutual Fund manager looks like a genius.